utoni/nDPId/examples/README.md

 Some ready-2-use/ready-2-extend examples/utils.
 All examples are prefixed with their used LANG.

+## c-analysed

+A feature extractor useful for ML/DL use cases.
+It generates CSV files from flow "analyse" events.

 ## c-captured

 A capture daemon suitable for low-resource devices.